Time Blocking Google Calendar: Step-by-Step 2026 Guide

 Turn on reminders.
 You can turn on Google Calendar notifications on both computers and mobile devices, which will send you alerts when you should be starting a task or prepping for an event.

-Challenges of time blocking in Google Calendar
+Limitations of time blocking in Google Calendar

 While time blocking in Google Calendar is an insanely effective productivity method, it does come with some challenges.
 Here are some things to be aware of if you’re getting started using Google Calendar for time blocking: